M0hammed-Ali/opensearch-stack/README.md

 ## 🚀 Project Overview

 Modern applications generate large volumes of logs.
 Collecting, processing, and analyzing these logs helps in observability, performance tuning, and incident response.
+Elastic search alternative (open search)

 This project sets up:
 - A local Kubernetes cluster using `minikube`